dziadeusz/dziadeusz.github.io/_posts/2017-11-11-prevent-n+1-from-creeping-in.md

 The full source code used in this post is available on [GitHub](https://github.com/dziadeusz/n-plus-one-integration-testing).

+I use the [Lombok](https://projectlombok.org/) library to reduce unnecessary biolerplate code.
+The import statements have been ommited for breviety.
 The test project builds upon a following entity model:
 {% gist dziadeusz/bf0c6cd1349f44ef48ac808c8fad605e %}

 The entity model is being mapped to following Data Transfer Objects eg. for the Web layer of the application.